Using prior information to boost power in correlation structure support recovery: Methodology

+Proof of Theorem \ref{thm: consistency control} is in supplementary material.
 Hence, the challenge is in obtaining a consistent estimator of $\bm{\Omega_z}$, the correlation matrix of a set of Fisher-transformed correlation coefficients $\widehat{\bm{z}}$.
 As we have only one measurement of $\widehat{\bm{z}}$, to consistently estimate $\bm{\Omega_z}$, we apply the bootstrap.

 \begin{theorem} Let $\widehat{\mathcal{Z}^*_B} := \{\widehat{\bm{z}}^*_1, \widehat{\bm{z}}^*_2, \cdots, \widehat{\bm{z}}^*_B\}$ be $B$ bootstrap samples.
 Define $\widehat{\bm{\Omega_z}}^*$ as the bootstrap estimator of $\bm{\Omega_z}$ based on the $B$ bootstrap samples $\widehat{\mathcal{Z}^*_B}$.
 Then, $\widehat{\bm{\Omega_z}}^* \stackrel{pr.}{\longrightarrow} \bm{\Omega_z}.$ \end{theorem}